Criminal Defense Lawyers

-Defenses to the crime of aiding or abetting suicide include, lack of intent to aid the suicide (insufficient evidence), mistake of fact, jury nullification, coerced confessions, insanity, and more.
+Defenses to the crime of aiding or abetting suicide include: lack of intent to aid the suicide (insufficient evidence), mistake of fact, jury nullification, coerced confessions, insanity, Failure to timely prosecute (Serna Motion), and more.
 For more information on defenses to crimes, including PC 401(a) aiding a suicide, see defenses to crimes.

 If you have been charged with the crime of aiding or abetting a suicide (PC 401(a)), contact our criminal defense lawyers for a free consultation.
 Our criminal defense lawyers will patiently inform you of your rights and available defenses.
 Our criminal defense lawyers are available seven days a week to assist you.
 Call today!